hyung8758/HY_matlab_NN/README.md

    information: 0 or 1.
 For example, if your target data is MNIST and one of the target data is digit 6, then your target data will look like [0 0 0 0 0 1 0 0 0 0].
-   You may use 'spreadTarget' function to transform the target data.
+   You can transform the target data format by 'spreadTarget' function.

 USAGE